pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the fields on the *Results grid* panel to specify your formatting preferences for copied data.

+* When the *Column data auto-resize?* switch is set to *True*, then data output columns will auto fit to max data width.
+If it is set to *False* then size is set based on data type or column name.
 * Use the *Result copy field separator* drop-down listbox to select the field separator for copied data.
 * Use the *Result copy quote character* drop-down listbox to select the quote